brunohsantana-dev/brunohsantana-dev/README.md

 - Practicing JavaScript, DOM manipulation, and application logic.
 - Using Git and GitHub to track changes and organize my projects.
 - Developing the foundations to progress toward full-stack development.
-- Exploring how software can support electrical systems and renewable energy.

 ## 🛠️ Tech stack